renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 character’s history; they might take the form of a title (like “Scarred Warrior”) or a description of the event (like “The Great Dive”), but any short, memorable phrase will do.
-Characters can have any number of milestones—they can start without a single one, and they can have as many as they can earn.
+Characters can have any number of milestones — they can start without a single one, and they can have as many as they can earn.

 Milestones serve several purposes; one of the simplest and most